Top Pediatric Allergist in NYC and Long Island

 Dr. Dean Mitchell: New York, NY’s Premier Pediatric Allergy Specialist

 At Mitchell Medical Group, we specialize in working with children and their parents on diagnosing, educating and treating allergies.

 Dr. Mitchell Treats Allergies with Proven, Painfree Allergy Drops.
 We Now Use This Treatment for Food Allergies!

 What does Johnson & Johnson baby shampoo and Dr. Mitchell’s allergy drop treatment have in common?
 No more tears!

 About 80% of children with asthma suffer allergies, and approximately 8% of children under age six have food allergies.

-Across the nation, the number of infants, children and adolescents with allergies, asthma and immune disorders continues to rise.
+Across the nation, the number of infants, children, and adolescents with allergies, asthma and immune disorders continue to rise.
 Food allergies, in particular, are a growing concern for parents as severe reactions including death can occur.
 Detecting and treating allergies early in life will improve your child’s quality of life, help avoid potentially dangerous reactions, and limit missed school days.